ares-hackathon/icarus/README.md

 docker compose up
 ```

-The system will be spinned up including Ollama, and will be available on `http://localhost:8501`
+The system will start including Ollama, and will be available on `http://localhost:8501`

 ### Ollama running remotely